 The DeTAC Unit of the Civil Division (Delinquent Tax and Assessment Collection Unit) represents the Montgomery County Treasurer in the filing of foreclosure actions against property owners who are delinquent in the payment of property taxes.
-In 2007, the DeTAC Unit filed 119 foreclosure actions against delinquent property owners, and collected over $5 million in delinquent real estate taxes and assessments on behalf of Montgomery County.

 The Civil Division, along with the local law directors of the various municipalities in Montgomery County, is also responsible for enforcing Ohio laws prohibiting registered sex offenders from residing within 1,000 feet of a school or a daycare facility.
 The Civil Division currently has approximately 30 lawsuits pending against registered sex offenders who are allegedly residing within 1,000 feet of a school or a daycare facility.
 In addition, numerous other registered sex offenders who illegally resided within 1,000 feet of a school or a daycare center have voluntarily relocated as a result of the efforts of the Civil Division.

 Phone: (937) 225-5767